marco3211/shopping-app/README.md

 ## Application Structure

-The application is structured into several components and pages:
+The application is structured into several components, pages, and state management:

+- **Components**: Reusable UI elements that can be used across different pages.
+These are located in the `src/components` directory.
+  - `CreateListCard.jsx`: Component for creating a new list.
+  - `Header.jsx`: Component for the application header.
+  - `ListCard.jsx`: Component for displaying individual list items.
+  - // Add descriptions for other components as needed.

+- **Pages**: Main views or screens of the application, often representing a route.
+These are located in the `src/pages` directory.
+  - `CreateAccountPage.jsx`: Page for creating a new account.
+  - `CreateListPage.jsx`: Page for creating a new list.
+  - `Home.jsx`: Home page of the application.
+  - `ListsPage.jsx`: Page for displaying all lists.

+- **Redux**: State management for the application.
+The Redux-related files are located in the `src/redux` directory.
-- Main Entry Point `main.jsx`: Configures the Redux store and renders the main `App` component into the DOM.
+  - `store.js`: Configures the Redux store.
-- Main Application Component `App.jsx`: Contains the core logic and components of the application which would include routing, state management and UI components.

-This overview provides a high-level understanding of the application.
+  - `slices/`: Contains Redux slices for different parts of the state.

+- **Utilities**: Helper functions and utilities used across the application.
+These are located in the `src/utils` directory.
+  - `indexedDB.js`: Utility for handling IndexedDB operations.

 ## How to Run the Application